Thoughts that made me feel insecure

 .

-3 Invest time in exploring new technologies and trends.
+3 Spend time getting to know new tech and trends.

 .

-4 Collaborate with younger architects or tech-savvy colleagues.
+4 Team up with younger folks or tech-savvy peers.

 .